Hell's Kitchen Season 18 Rookies vs Veterans aired from September 28 2018, to 8th February 2019.

 He offers private chef services and catering services as well as consulting services.

-Jose works for a number of celebrity clients.
+Jose works for several celebrity clients.

 In 2020, he appeared on Beat Bobby Flay.